 Enhance digital connectivity

 Technology makes it possible for people to connect, collaborate, learn and engage over great distances.
 The advent of COVID-19 has seen businesses, educators and individuals rapidly adapt to communicating, working and studying in digital environments.
-Continuing to embrace this shift, and finding new and innovative ways to work together virtually, presents rich opportunities to overcome the obstacles distance creates for metro and regional, rural and remote communities.
+Continuing to embrace this shift and finding new and innovative ways to work together virtually, presents rich opportunities to overcome the obstacles distance creates for metro and RRR communities.

 With an enhanced digital potential – what opportunities might open up for your community?
 Tell us here.